marklogic/marklogic-spark-connector/docs/writing.md

     .option("spark.marklogic.write.uriPrefix", "/employee/")
     .option("spark.marklogic.write.uriSuffix", "/record.json")

+If you are ingesting file rows, which have an initial URI defined by the `path` column, you can also use the `spark.marklogic.write.uriReplace` option to perform one or more replacements on the initial URI.
+The value of this option must be a comma-delimited list of regular expression and replacement string pairs, with each replacement string enclosed in single quotes.
+For example, the following approach shows a common technique for removing most of the file path:

+    .option("spark.marklogic.write.uriReplace", ".*/some/directory,''")

 URIs can also be constructed based on column values for a given row.
 The `spark.marklogic.write.uriTemplate` option allows for column names to be referenced via braces when constructing a URI.
-If this option is used, the above options for setting a prefix and suffix will be ignored, as the template can be used to define the entire URI.
+If this option is used, the above options for setting a prefix, suffix, and replacement expression will be ignored, as the template defines the entire URI.

 For example, consider a Spark DataFrame with a set of columns including `organization` and `employee_id`.
 The following template would construct URIs based on those two columns: